 All about the Laos-EU Voluntary Partnership Agreement

-By entering into a VPA with the EU, Laos aims to improve opportunities for the Lao timber industry to access the EU market, diversify their timber products and increase revenue from timber exports.
+By entering into a Voluntary Partnership Agreement (VPA) with the EU, Laos aims to improve opportunities for the Lao timber industry to access the EU market, diversify their timber products and increase revenue from timber exports.

-The country intends to use the VPA process in their efforts to develop the country's forest sector.
-The government hopes to increase the portion of skilled jobs with higher wages and to develop opportunities for technology transfer to the Lao timber industry.
-Laos also aspires to help ensure sustainable development of the forest sector, stop illegal logging, raise awareness of the benefits of timber legality in the country, enhance transparency and good governance and strengthen existing timber management policies.
+The country intends to use the VPA process in their efforts to improve its forest sector.
+The Government hopes to increase the proportion of skilled jobs with higher wages and to develop opportunities for technology transfer to the Lao timber industry.
+Laos also aspires to ensure sustainable development of the forest sector, reduce poverty, stop illegal logging, raise awareness of the benefits of timber legality in the country, enhance transparency and good governance and strengthen existing timber management policies.

 The Department of Forest Inspection under the Ministry of Agriculture and Forestry is the national focal point for developing the VPA.
-The Government of Laos announced its interest in negotiating a VPA in February 2012.
-In October 2013 the Ministry of Agriculture and Forestry opened a Forest Law Enforcement, Governance and Trade (FLEGT) Standing Office with support from Germany's Agency for International Cooperation (GIZ).
+The Government of Laos announced its interest in negotiating a VPA with the EU in February 2012.
+In October 2013, the Ministry of Agriculture and Forestry opened a Forest Law Enforcement, Governance and Trade (FLEGT) Standing Office with support from Germany's Agency for International Cooperation (GIZ).